12 Inspirational Over-40 Health and Fitness Influencers

 Who: Ellen Ector, 69

 Why you should follow her: This plant-based fitness pro inspires her 177,000 followers with encouraging posts for your workouts.
 You’ll find snippets of the workouts she leads in Atlanta and even if you can’t attend them, they look so challenging and fun, you may just be inspired to join a similar class in your area.
-Ellen also shares a peek into her own active lifestyle, which range from sessions at an indoor climbing gym to roller skating at a rink.
+Ellen also shares a peek into her own active lifestyle, which ranges from sessions at an indoor climbing gym to roller skating at a rink.

 Follow her @ellenectorfit